Self-study course in development

 - interviews with farmers who use the preparations in ways that suit their own farm, location and ecology

-- seminars (live and recorded) that expand on the principles behind the preparations
+- seminars (recorded) that expand on the principles behind the preparations

 - resources for those interested in alternatives that use similar principles

 This course is designed for anyone who is interested in the preparations, for farms, gardens, or allotments.
-All that is required is interest, a decent internet connection and a few hours per week for the duration of the course.
-(In order to participate in the seminars live you will need a computer with a browser that can play Adobe Flash, however if this is not possible, all seminars are recorded for you to view.)
+All that is required is interest, a decent internet connection and some self-motivation.

 What follows is an excerpt from the reading, to give you a sense of the approach taken in the unit: